HOME > CSR efforts > Fulfilling our fundamental obligations to society > TCFD - work to understand and disclose the impact

 TCFD - work to understand and disclose the impact

 In November 2019, the azbil Group endorsed the recommendations by the Task Force on Climate-related Financial Disclosures (TCFD) to gain an accurate understanding of the impact of climate change on business activities and disclose that impact.
 After this announcement, evaluations of each of our businesses’ opportunities and risks, based on a scenario where global temperatures are rising, indicate that the opportunities for business activities that contribute to reducing CO2 greatly outweigh the risks.
-The azbil Group delivers comprehensive products, services, and solutions that address various social issues.
-In FY2021, we estimated the financial impact on two of the Group’s core businesses, the Building Automation (BA) and Advanced Automation (AA) businesses.
-In line with the TCFD recommendations, we will continue to disclose our governance, strategies, risk management, indicators and goals.
+We disclose our governance, strategies, risk management, metrics and targets related to climate change as follows.

 TCFD